 Patients who test nonreactive for HIV p24 antigen and HIV-1/HIV-2 antibodies by the IA screening assay can be considered negative for both acute and established HIV infection.
-Samples that test repeatedly reactive on the screening assay but test as either nonreactive, HIV positive (undifferentiated), HIV-1 indeterminate, or invalid by Multispot are further tested for HIV-1 RNA by nucleic acid amplification (NAAT).
+Samples that test repeatedly reactive on the screening assay but test as either HIV negative, HIV positive-untypable (undifferentiated), HIV-2 positive with HIV-1 cross-reactivity, HIV indeterminate, HIV-1 indeterminate, HIV-2 indeterminate, or invalid by Geenius are further tested for HIV-1 RNA by nucleic acid amplification (NAAT).
 Patients with detectable HIV-1 RNA should be considered as likely acute HIV infections.

 At least 3mL of serum is required for the complete HIV testing protocol.